-'Annualised cumulative weighted average lifetime PD' The probability of default over the remaining life of the asset, expressed as an annual rate, reflecting a range of possible economic scenarios.
+'Annualised cumulative weighted average lifetime PD' The Probability of Default (PD) over the remaining life of the asset, expressed as an annual rate, reflecting a range of possible economic scenarios.

-^{'Application scorecards'} Algorithm based decision-making tools used to aid business decisions and manage credit risk based on available customer data at the point of application for a product.
+'Application scorecards' Algorithm based decision-making tools used to aid business decisions and manage credit risk based on available customer data at the point of application for a product.